ORAL CANCER SCREENING

-Therefore, you can understand the importance of undergoing regular oral cancer screenings with Dr. Lance Porter, who is very knowledgeable about the disease.
+Therefore, you can understand the importance of undergoing regular oral cancer screenings with Dr. Lance Porter or Dr. Will Warren, who are very knowledgeable about the disease.
 The objective of an oral cancer screening is to identify signs of cancer early, when it is more easily treatable, or to rule out signs of cancer/precancerous conditions so you do not have to worry.

 What Is the Goal of an Oral Cancer Screening?

-During an oral cancer screening, Dr. Porter looks for anything that appears unusual and may indicate cancer or a precancerous condition, including the following:
+During an oral cancer screening, Porter Dental Health Clinic looks for anything that appears unusual and may indicate cancer or a precancerous condition, including the following:

 - Patches of color or spots

-If he discovers anything that seems abnormal during your screening, he may ask you to return for additional screenings; or, he could refer you to get additional tests to explore a specific symptom.
+If we discover anything that seems abnormal during your screening, we may ask you to return for additional screenings; or, we could refer you to get additional tests to explore a specific symptom.

 What Happens during an Oral Cancer Screening?

 Oral cancer screenings usually take place during the exam portion of a check-up and cleaning.
 If you wear a removable dental appliance like dentures, you will need to remove it prior to the exam.
 The screening can usually be completed in less than five minutes.